Shiwansh2601/Email-Validator/README.md

+---

-📧 Email Validation Script in Python
+# 📧 Email Validation Script in Python

-This is a simple email validator written in Python that performs various checks to determine if a given email address is valid based on common formatting rules.
+This is a **simple email validator** written in Python that performs various checks to determine if a given email address is valid based on common formatting rules.
 It ensures that user input follows proper email syntax without using any external libraries or regular expressions.

+---

-✅ Features
+## ✅ Features

-✅ Validates structure and format of an email
+* ✅ Validates structure and format of an email
-✅ Checks for:
+* ✅ Checks for:

   * Minimum length of 6 characters
   * Alphabet character at the beginning